Binary-Hive/mynt-documentation/README.md

-# project-documentation
+# Mynt Documentation
-High-level documentation for Mynt
+High-level documentation for the Mynt project

 ## Overview